 - 1. Enter pattern in level flight, abeam the midpoint of the runway, at pattern altitude. - 2.
 Maintain pattern altitude until abeam approach end of the landing runway on downwind leg, begin descent and turn base at approximately 45 degrees from the intended landing point. - 3.
-Complete turn to final at least $\frac{1}{4}$ mile from the runway. - 4.
+Complete turn to final at least 1⁄4 mile from the runway. - 4.
 Continue straight ahead until beyond departure end of runway. - 5.
 If remaining in the traffic pattern, commence turn to crosswind leg beyond the departure end of the runway within 300 feet of pattern altitude. - 6.
-If departing the traffic pattern, continue straight out, or exit with a 45-degree turn (to the left when in a left-hand traffic pattern; to the right when in a right-hand traffic pattern) beyond the departure end of the runway, after reaching pattern altitude. - 7.
-Do not overshoot final or continue on a track which will penetrate the final approach of the parallel runway. - 8.
-Do not continue on a track which will penetrate the departure path of the parallel runway.
+If departing the traffic pattern, continue straight out, or exit with a 45-degree turn (to the left when in a left-hand traffic pattern; to the right when in a right-hand traffic pattern) beyond the departure end of the runway, after reaching pattern altitude.